 In the New South Wales, Australia, outbreak of Bungowannah virus that occurred in 2003, high seroprevalence was seen in breeding sows in production units where disease had occurred.
-More than 50,000 pigs died.23 Pre-weaning mortality was observed up to 35%.23 In an experimental study, infection with Bungowannah virus at days 35 and 90 of gestation resulted in post-weaning mortality of 70 and 29% respectively.^{15,23} A study of U.S. swine found no positives in 64 tissue samples, collected from the upper Midwest from 2007-2010, using qRT-PCR.24
+More than 50,000 pigs died.16 Pre-weaning mortality was observed up to 35%.16 As cited in Kirkland et al., an experimental study of Bungowannah virus infection at days 35 and 90 of gestation resulted in post-weaning mortality of 70 and 29% respectively.16 A study of U.S. swine found no positives in 64 tissue samples, collected from the upper Midwest from 2007-2010, using qRT-PCR.24 only 6% were positive for APPV by qRT-PCR.20 An outbreak of tremors, resulting in the death of more than 700 pigs, was recently described.21

-Serological testing has revealed that 94% of PRRSV-positive swine serum samples from multiple U.S. states contained cross-reactive antibodies to APPV.
-However, a study of grower samples (submitted to the Iowa State University Veterinary Diagnostic Laboratory for routine diagnostic purposes) found that only 6% were positive for APPV by qRT-PCR.
-An outbreak of tremors, resulting in the death of more than 700 pigs, was recently described.
+Serological testing has revealed that 94% of PRRSV-positive swine serum samples from multiple U.S. states contained cross-reactive antibodies to APPV.19 However, a study of grower samples (submitted to the Iowa State University Veterinary Diagnostic Laboratory for routine diagnostic purposes) found that